-More than seven weeks after the fatal collapse of a train shed at a Serbian station, tens of thousands of people have again protested in the capital Belgrade, demanding that those responsible be punished.
-Police put the number of protesters at 29,000, but the "Archive of Rallies", an organization that tracks and evaluates demonstrations, said 100,000 people gathered in the Serbian capital.
+More than seven weeks after the fatal collapse of a train station canopy in Serbia, tens of thousands of people have protested again in the capital Belgrade, demanding that those responsible be punished.
+According to police, there were 29,000 protesters, but the "Archive of Rallies" organization, which counts and evaluates demonstrations, reports that 100,000 people gathered in the Serbian capital.

 The protest was directed against President Aleksandar Vucic, Prime Minister Milos Vucevic and the mayor of Novi Sad, where the incident took place.
-The rally, organized by students on "Slavia" Square, a normally busy roundabout, began with a 15-minute silence in memory of the victims of the incident.
-The banners read slogans such as "Blood is on your hands" and "Children's revolution".
+The rally, organized by students on Slavija Square, a normally bustling roundabout, began with a 15-minute silence in memory of the victims of the incident.
+Banners read slogans such as "Blood is on your hands" and "Children's revolution".

 The rally was one of the largest in this wave of protests, media reported.
 Among them were farmers, famous actors and people from other parts of the country.
 Smaller rallies were also held in other cities in Serbia.